Rubber Gym Flooring

-Straight edged rubber mats are great for small, isolated areas where extra floor protection is needed.
-They are an excellent way to reinforce areas when weights may be dropped.
-Should you need to cover a larger area, the mats can be butted next to each other, but they will not lock together and may separate if not properly installed.
+Straight edged rubber mats are ideal for small areas that need extra floor protection.
+You can use these rubber floor mats for gyms to reinforce areas where weights may be dropped.
+If you need mats to cover a larger area, you can butt the mats up next to each other, but because the mats are straight-edged, they won't lock together.

-If you need a mat that interlocks for a more stable surface, our 4x6 foot by 3/4-inch Interlocking Punter Top rubber mats may be the right choice.
-These mats are designed for installations that need a durable interlocking system with good ventilation for larger installations.
-The mats insulate against cold and damp conditions and serve as a noise buffer.
-Made from 100 percent recycled rubber, this flooring option is a great fit for CrossFit gym floors.
+For a more stable surface, our 4x6 foot by 3/4-inch Sundance Interlocking rubber mats may be the right choice.
+Because the mats interlock, they're suitable for larger installations.
+These rubber floor mats for gyms provide insulation against cold and damp conditions, while also helping to buffer noise.
+They're made from 100 percent recycled rubber, and they're a popular choice for highly durable CrossFit gym floors.

-Rolled rubber is one of the most economical forms of gym flooring.
-Additionally, the rolled rubber greatly reduces the number of seams present in a gym's floor.
-This design advantage, paired with the product's affordability, makes it a popular solution for large coverage areas, such as commercial gyms.
+Rolled rubber is one of the most economical forms of gym flooring, and is popular for large installations.
+It reduces the number of seams that are present in your gym's floor, and it's a popular solution for large coverage areas, such as the rooms found in commercial gyms.

-When working with rolled rubber, you can choose different lengths, widths and thicknesses.
-Rolled rubber is also available in different densities.
+In addition to being able to choose different lengths, widths, and thicknesses, rolled rubber also comes in different densities.
 Plyometric rolled rubber is a low-density option that has a little more cushion than traditional rubber rolls.
-It's designed specifically for use with plyometric exercises, and is popular for gyms where the workouts include a lot of jumping is included in workouts.
+It's designed specifically for use with plyometric exercises, and is popular for gyms where the workouts include a lot of jumping.

-Plyometric rubber gym floor mats are softer and offer more cushion than standard rolled rubber.
-These mats also properly support for aerobic floor exercises and repetitive movements.
-Plyometric rubber rolls are available in any length needed to accommodate larger fitness rooms.
+Plyometric rubber gym floor mats are a softer option than standard rolled rubber, and they properly support aerobic floor exercises and repetitive movements.
+These rolls are available in any length needed to accommodate larger fitness rooms.

 Rubber Gym Paver Tiles

-These types of interlocking rubber floor tiles are available in 1 inch and 1.25-inch thickness in all black and full color options.
+Interlocking rubber floor tiles are available in 1 inch up to 2.75-inch thicknesses.
+Choose from black and full color options.
 Ramped borders are available (sold separately) for some models, too.

 CrossFit-Friendly Gym Flooring

-CrossFit training centers require strong, durable gym flooring capable of withstanding repeated dropping of objects like dumbbells, barbells or kettlebells.
-Most gyms are opting to use rubber gym flooring, since it helps to absorb shock and is highly durable.
+Any CrossFit training center needs strong, highly durable gym flooring that can withstand repeated dropping of heavy objects like dumbbells, barbells, or kettlebells.
+Most gyms use rubber gym flooring, since it helps to absorb shock and is highly durable.
 Rubber flooring is also slip resistant, and it provides both sound and some thermal insulation.

 Rubber flooring has positive effects on athletes, too.
-The flooring helps to reduce the stresses and impacts on the body during intense workouts, particularly during jumping.
-Because the rubber is firm, athletes don't lose output during heavy lifts because of excess cushioning.
+The flooring helps to reduce the stresses and impacts that intense workouts have on the body, particularly those impacts sustained during jumping.
+Rubber flooring is firm yet forgiving, so athletes don't lose output during heavy lifts because of too much cushioning.

-Rolled rubber is offered in standard black, natural, various color flecked, and confetti options.
-Confetti is created when the scraps from colored rolls are reground into the material creating a random mix of colors that can appear anywhere in the product.
+If you're shopping for rolled rubber, you can choose from black, natural, color flecked, and confetti options.
+The confetti style is created with scraps from colored rolls.
+The scraps are reground into the material, making a random mix of colors that appear throughout the flooring.

-Rubber floor tiles are available in the full range of color percentages, but are most often black or mostly black.
-Rubber mats are generally just black.
+Our rubber floor tiles are available in a full range of color percentages, but you'll find that most of the tiles are black.

-The most popular thickness of rubber flooring for gyms is available in a number of different thicknesses, with 3/8 inch.
-However, the slightly thinner 8 mm (approximately .32 inch) option is gaining in popularity.
-These choices are the ideal thickness for home gym floors and commercial facilities where heavy weights are not dropped.
-The 8mm option is thick enough to accommodate heavy static equipment and is less expensive than thicker rubber flooring options.
+Rubber flooring for gyms is available in a number of different thicknesses, with 3/8 inch being the most popular option.
+However, 8mm (approximately .32 inch) rubber is also becoming more popular.
+These options are best for home gym floors and commercial facilities where there isn't concern of heavy weights being dropped.
+The 8mm thick floor can accommodate heavy static gym equipment, and is a more economical choice than the thicker rubber flooring options.

 Alternatives to Rubber Gym Floors

-For a luxurious appearance in a high-performing flooring, consider our modular vinyl-topped snap-together tiles offer a sleek wood grain or stone look and make for a long-lasting, finished flooring surface.
+For a luxurious appearance in a high-performing flooring, consider our modular vinyl-topped snap-together tiles.
+These tiles are available in a sleek wood grain or stone design.
+They make for a long-lasting, finished flooring surface.

 Installation and Care

-Most gym flooring can be installed by the home or commercial end user.
-Interlocking tiles are easy to install, since they're conveniently sized and require no adhesive.
-Rolled rubber can be dry laid, but a glue- or tape-down installation is recommended, especially when the flooring covers more than 400 square feet or is being installed in a commercial setting.
-Keep in mind that, depending on the size and thickness, rolled rubber can be significantly heavy, so it's best to have multiple people on hand to assist with the installation.
+Most rubber gym flooring can be installed without professional help.
+Interlocking tiles are particularly easy to install, since they're conveniently sized and require no adhesive.
+Rolled rubber can be dry laid, but it's recommended that you use a glue or tape down installation when the flooring covers more than 400 square feet, or if it's being installed in a commercial setting.
+Remember that rolled rubber can be significantly heavy, so it's best to have multiple people on hand to assist with the installation.

-Cleaning your new gym floors is just like cleaning other types of flooring.
-Foam gym floor mats can be cleaned using common household floor cleaners.
-Whether you have foam or rubber flooring, it is important to keep the floors clean and free of dirt to ensure a long life span of your gym floor.
-Always use a neutral pH floor cleaner for rubber surfaces.
+Cleaning your new gym flooring is easy.
+Foam gym mats can be cleaned with a common household floor cleaner.
+Regardless of whether you have foam or rubber flooring, you need to keep the floors clean and free of dirt in order to preserve their lifespan.
+When working with rubber surfaces, always use a neutral pH floor cleaner.

 Commitment to Customers

-Do you have questions about these products?
-Would you like a quote or a sample of one of these flooring options?
-Please contact our customer service team at 877-822-6622.
+If you have questions, would like a quote, or need a product sample, please contact our customer service team at 877-822-6622.
 We would be delighted to help you choose the right flooring for your project.